Orientation theory in arithmetic geometry: Riemann-Roch formulas

 This relation together with the definition of the localization long exact sequence \eqref{eq:Gysin_exact_seq} immediately gives the following commutative diagram:

 The commutativity of the square on the right hand side is a tautological Riemann-Roch formula.
-Our proof of the actual Riemann-Roch theorem in fact lies in the computation of the class involved in this formula: \end{num} \begin{lm} In the above assumptions, the following relation holds: $\tau_\varphi(X,Z)=\td_\varphi(-N_ZX)$. \end{lm} \begin{proof} As Relation \eqref{eq:tauto_todd} characterizes uniquely the class $\tau_\varphi(X,Z)$, whatever the regular closed pair $(X,Z)$ is, the deformation diagram \eqref{eq:deformation_iso} gives the relation: $\tau_\varphi(X,Z)=\tau_\varphi(N_ZX,Z)$.
+Our proof of the actual Riemann-Roch theorem in fact lies in the computation of the class involved in this formula: \end{num} \begin{lm} In the above assumptions, the following relation holds: